NVIDIA/numba-cuda/docs/source/reference/envvars.rst

    be available to linked C/C++ sources.
 On Linux, it defaults to ``/usr/local/cuda/include``.
 On Windows, the default is ``$env:CUDA_PATH\include``.

-.. envvar:: NUMBA_CUDA_ENABLE_MINOR_VERSION_COMPATIBILITY

-      Enable minor version compatibility for the CUDA driver.
-Requires the ``cubinlinker`` and ``ptxcompiler`` packages to be installed.
-Provides minor version compatibility for driver versions less than 12.0.

 .. envvar:: NUMBA_CUDA_NVRTC_EXTRA_SEARCH_PATHS